 When is the best time to move from Grand Rapids to Chula Vista?

-The best time to move from Grand Rapids to Chula Vista is during the spring or fall.
-These seasons offer milder weather and avoid higher moving costs during the peak moving season in Grand Rapids.
+The most budget-friendly and comfortable times to move from Grand Rapids to Chula Vista are in the spring or fall, when the weather is mild and moving rates in Grand Rapids. are lower.

 When is the cheapest time to move from Grand Rapids to Chula Vista?